-Windows 10 won’t boot after power outage?
-Here 3 solutions to get your computer started!
+Windows 10 computer won’t boot after a power outage or Stuck “preparing automatic repair”?
+Here a few possible solutions to get your computer started.

 Windows 10 Startup Repair loop after power outage